gomoob/php-value-filter-dsl/README.md

 ## Sample with not in

-Suppose you have a Web Service accessible using `https://api.myserver.com/users` and you want to create a filter to find users not having a first name equals to `Jack` or `Joe`, or `Willian` or `Averell`.
+Suppose you have a Web Service accessible using `https://api.myserver.com/users` and you want to create a filter to find users not having a first name equals to `Jack`, `Joe`, `Willian` or `Averell`.

 To do this you'll have to request your relationnal database with a `not in` SQL request.
-The `php-value-filter-dsl` library allows you to parse a custom filter expression and convert it into an SQL expression you can use in your SQL query builder.
+The `php-value-filter-dsl` library allows you to parse a custom filter expression from an URL query parameter and convert it into an equivalent SQL expression you can use in your SQL query builder.

-Our filter expression language is a custom one designed by Gomoob to respond to lots of REST Web Services API filtering needs, this filter is described in the documentation.
+Our filter expression language is a custom one designed by Gomoob to respond to lots of REST Web Services API filtering needs, this filter expression is thorougly described in our documentation.

-Filtering to exclude the 4 first names described previously would be done using the following URL.
+Filtering to exclude the 4 first names described previously would be done using the following GET HTTP request.

 ```
 https://api.myserver.com/users?first_name=!in('Jack','Joe','Willian','Averell')